apigee-labs/rapier/README.md

 Our last example shows a more complex set of relationships.
 In this example, a Dog can be owned by a Person or an Institution and People and Institutions can own Bicycles as well as Dogs.
 The [source for this example is here](https://revision.aeip.apigee.net/mnally/rapier/raw/master/test/property-tracker.yaml).
 This example strains the expressive power of Swagger - for completeness we include a generated [Swagger document here](https://revision.aeip.apigee.net/mnally/rapier/raw/master/test/swagger-property-tracker.yaml).

+[Brooks:] [\[1\]] Following Fred Brooks, we take consistency as being the primary measure of quality of an API.
+“Blaauw and I believe that consistency underlies all principles.
+A good architecture is consistent in the sense that, given a partial knowledge of the system, one can predict the remainder”